AlaminTechn/playlist/README.md

 - **Track**: Library of available tracks (title, artist, album, duration, genre, cover_url)
 - **PlaylistTrack**: Playlist entries with position, votes, added_by, is_playing

-Unique constraint on `trackId` prevents duplicate tracks in playlist.
+Unique constraint on `trackId` prevents duplicate tracks in the playlist.

 ## Environment Variables